brayanbenett/OAuth-2.0/README.md

-# OAuth-2.0
+This is a sample code to Implement Login with Facebook facility.

-This is a sample code to Implement Login with Facebook In Web applications
+<h1 style="font-size: 35px;">For More Info:<a href="https://lonewolf28.wordpress.com/2018/05/15/everything-about-oauth-2-0-framework/">Lone Wolf </a></h1>